top of page

 Owner & Speech Language Pathologist

 Ashtyn Mouton, M.Ed.,CCC-SLP, is the owner of Simple Speech Therapy.
 She is a pediatric Speech Language Pathologist in the Central Florida area.
-She has been practicing as a SLP for over 9 years and has worked with children and adults of all ages in schools as well as skilled nursing facilities.
+She has been practicing as a SLP for over 10 years and has worked with children and adults of all ages in schools as well as skilled nursing facilities.
 She received her Certificate of Clinical Competence from the American Speech-Language Hearing Association in 2016.
 She graduated from Florida State University in 2013 with a Bachelor of Science Degree in Communication Science and Disorders and graduated from Valdosta State University in 2015 with a Master of Education degree in Communication Disorders.
 Ashtyn is thrilled and motivated to be offering speech and language therapy to children in the Central Florida area.
-As a new mom, she understands the importance of creating trusting relationships with people who engage with her child.
+As a mom, she understands the importance of creating trusting relationships with people who engage with her child.
 She looks forward to building lasting relationships with her clients and their families.

 Dr. Leesa Marante, Ph.D. , CCC-SLP